aczw/cuda-path-tracer/README.md

 I removed the `Specular` material type because I didn't technically implement rough specular surfaces.

 I added a new `gltf` type for the `TYPE` key under the `Objects` array.
 This allows you to load arbitrary glTF models (both .gltf and .glb files are supported).
 When the `TYPE` is `gltf`, my code checks for an additional key called `PATH`.
 This is an absolute or relative (to the executable directory) path to the glTF model you wish to load.

+I added a `NAME` key under the `Objects` array because I wanted a way to keep track of what each geometry's role was supposed to be.
+This information could also be useful for debugging purposes.

 ### Testing